BestTimesToVisit.com Logo

 transport

-For getting around San Salvador, 'colectivos' (shared minibuses) are incredibly cheap and efficient for longer distances, but can be a bit overwhelming at first.
-Look for the route numbers displayed on the windshield and don't be afraid to ask the driver or other passengers if you're unsure if it's going your way – a simple '¿Va para el centro?'
-(Does it go downtown?) works wonders.
+For getting around San Salvador, 'colectivos' (shared minibuses) are incredibly cheap and efficient, but can be a bit daunting at first.
+Look for the route numbers and destinations clearly displayed on the windshield, and don't be afraid to ask locals for help figuring out which one you need.
+For longer distances or more comfort, ride-sharing apps like Uber are widely available and reasonably priced.

 safety